ChrisNewelldev/student-workbook/src/reflections/wk1/day1.md

 -What are the benefits of having multiple branches?

--What is the difference between Git and GitHub hhhhh
+-What is the difference between Git and GitHub